Opioid Law Q & A

 11. If a prescriber no longer intends to prescribe opioid medication for pain, does he or she have to take the required three hours of education?

 No. The law states that the three hours of education every two years is required as "a condition of prescribing opioid medication".
 But if the prescriber writes even a single prescription, he or she would be required to take the education within the two-year framework.
 There is, however, some controversy about this, and as of April 2017 the PMP coordinator seems to be taking the position that anyone who prescribes any controlled substance must obtain the continuing education credits.

 12. Can a physician be a delegate of another physician for purposes of the PMP check?
 How about a pharmacist?

 The law does not yet address those questions.
-We would argue that it is appropriate for one physician, for example a surgeon, could be the delegate of an anesthesiologist.
+We would argue that it is appropriate for one physician, for example a surgeon, to be the delegate of an anesthesiologist.
 On the other hand, because of the difference between the prescriber role and the dispensing role that a pharmacist exercises, it would make sense that a pharmacist could not be a delegate of a prescribing physician.
 We believe the redundance of checks by the prescriber and pharmacist is intentional and positive.

 13. Different MME calculators give different answers.
 Which is the appropriate one to use?